dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/api-reference/dlr-reference-region.md

 NSArray* points
 ```
 - **Remarks**
-    It works only when [localizationSourceType](#localizationsourcetype) is setting to EnumDLRLocalizationSourceTypeManualSpecification.<br>
+    It works only when [localizationSourceType](#localizationsourcetype) is setting to EnumLocalizationSourceTypeManualSpecification.<br>
     The library will localize reference region(s) based on the quadrilateral set by current setting.<br>

 ### regionMeasuredByPercentage